 Re-Introducing Truth, Beauty, and Goodness To Modern Education

 At Classic Learning Test, we strive to provide assessments steeped in content that is intellectually richer and more rigorous than other standardized tests and college entrance exams.
-Our author bank—from which we draw our exam material—is composed of men and women who have made invaluable contributions to culture and history.
 Ultimately, CLT seeks to serve you in your mission to provide a richer, more meaningful education to those who matter most.

 In 2015, Jeremy Tate embarked on a mission to provide alternative standardized tests rooted in tradition while taking advantage of modern technologies.